SoftHu/tos_avg/En/Ama.md

 Start -->1740295246364888[<b>Speaker 👉 Player:</b>

 I heard Inari Okami possesses otherworldly beauty.
-Wonder if my designs will be able to match that…
+Wonder if my designs will be able to match that...
 She probably prefers elegant and traditional kimonos rather than trendy and fashionable clothing, right?
 Maybe blending the classic and the trendy